saurabhjrane/Java_Test/README.md

-to test test cases use these commands usin command prompt
+To test test cases use these commands usin command prompt

 java xxxxxx
 java xxxxxx